decentralized-identity/presentation-exchange/spec/spec.md

 ### Input Selection Rules

-To enable Verifying entities to encode optionality into their Proof Definition requirements, the Proof Definition includes a section where Verifiers can encode Input Selection Rules.
+To enable Verifying entities to encode optionality into their Presentation Definition requirements, the Presentation Definition includes a section where Verifiers can encode Input Selection Rules.
 These rules convey what combinations of proof inputs are acceptable to fulfill their processing requirements.
-Input Selection Rules introduce a set of rule types that provide different ways for Verifiers to instruct a Subject's User Agent to present optionality and how matching inputs should be submitted (via a `Proof Submission`) to satisfy their requirements.
+Input Selection Rules introduce a set of rule types that provide different ways for Verifiers to instruct a Subject's User Agent to present optionality and how matching inputs should be submitted (via a `Presentation Submission`) to satisfy their requirements.

 #### `pick` rule

 #### `all` rule

-## `Proof Submission`
+## `Presentation Submission`

-::: example Proof Submission - all features exercised
+::: example Presentation Submission - all features exercised
 ```json
 {
   "input_submissions": [